How To Remove Roku Channels

 - From the menu, now choose the Remove Channel

 - Confirm your action, for deleting the channel.
-Once confirmed, the channel will be deleted.

 This confirmation message is to ensure that the channel will be deleted and that it has to be installed again for streaming, similar to the mobile apps we use from Play Store or apple store.